Buick Regal Insurance Rates

 Rates are averaged for all Buick Regal models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers that have multiple accidents or serious violations will pay on average $1,030 more each year for insurance
+- Drivers considered higher risk who have multiple accidents or major violations pay on average $1,030 more every year to insure a Buick Regal

 As you’ve learned from the information above, many factors impact your Buick Regal insurance rates.
 The Regal has been in production for multiple decades, which means the Buick Regal 1986 and Buick Regal 1987 models are considered classics, which can sometimes require specialty car insurance coverage.